The Wolverines (rock band)

-The Wolverines were an Australian country rock band formed in 1994 from Tamworth, New South Wales by Darcy Leyear (guitar and vocals), John Clinton (drums and vocals), and Chris Doyle (keyboard and vocals).
-The band were active between 1994 and 2012 and were known by some as "The Bad Boys of Country."
+The Wolverines were an Australian country rock band from Tamworth, New South Wales formed in 1994 by Darcy Leyear (guitar and vocals), John Clinton (drums and vocals), and Chris Doyle (keyboard and vocals).
+The band were active until 2021 and were known by some as "The Bad Boys of Country."

 About

-The Wolverines started in Australia in 1994 and said an encyclopaedia's description of a wolverine being "a short- snouted, blunt-headed, long- haired, heavy-set, nocturnal, eat- anything, almost-extinct animal viewed by some people as a pest." was the inspiration for their name.
+The Wolverines started in Tamworth in 1994 and said the inspiration for their name was an encyclopaedia's description of a wolverine as "a short- snouted, blunt-headed, long- haired, heavy-set, nocturnal, eat- anything, almost-extinct animal viewed by some people as a pest."

 Some of their songs have crass and sexual lyrics while others are heartfelt tributes.
-One of their hit songs, "65 Roses" written by Lee J. Collier, tells the story of a small boy who could not pronounce Cystic Fibrosis, the condition which afflicted his sister and his entire family.
+One of their hit songs, "65 Roses" written by Lee J. Collier, tells the story of a small boy who could not pronounce Cystic Fibrosis, the condition which afflicted his sister.
 The original version of the song is a 3/4 country waltz format, The Wolverines changed the song into a 4/4 country rock version to suit the band's style.
 Lee J. Collier has 100% copyright on both versions.
 The Wolverines recorded their version of Lee J. Collier's song to raise awareness and research funds for CF with a percentage of all sales being donated to the association.

 They performed at shows and festivals throughout Australia and the world, including 40,000 at the Gympie Muster, 10,000 kids at Tamworth Kids Charity Concert, participated in the Australian April Middle East Tour de Force in 2007 and 2008 and played for American Marines in Okinawa, Japan.